outilslibre/composeverter/packages/composeverter/README.md

 This NPM package provides a simple and convenient way to convert Docker Compose files from one version to another.
 Docker Compose files allow you to define and run multi-container Docker applications, but the format has evolved over time.
 With this package, you can easily migrate your Compose files between different versions.
 It also provides some functions to check YAML and test if a given Docker volume mapping is a named one.
+It also provides a function to validate a Docker Compose file against Docker Compose Common Specification.

 ## Installation